How Much Does It Cost to Start a Tax Preparation Business in Wisconsin?

 How Wisconsin Compares to Neighboring States

-Wisconsin is one of the more affordable states for launching a Tax Preparation Business, with a cost-of-living index of 94.5 (national average is 100).
-Compared to neighboring Minnesota ($9,800 median startup cost), Wisconsin offers lower costs for a Tax Preparation Business.
+Wisconsin is close to the national average for Tax Preparation Business startup costs, with a cost-of-living index of 98.5.
+Compared to neighboring Minnesota ($9,400 median startup cost), Wisconsin offers lower costs for a Tax Preparation Business.

 Common Mistakes to Avoid